Ankle Sprains

 What Can Happen If I Ignore An Ankle Sprain?

-Up to 20% of people who sprain their ankles continue to have joint stability issues after their injury, with ankle sprains being a leading cause of chronic ankle instability, a condition where your ankle is permanently weakened and less stable, which puts you at a much higher risk of recurrent sprains and other foot and ankle problems.
 Chronic ankle instability also increases your falls risk, which is the largest cause of disability among seniors and the leading cause of unintentional injury deaths.
 The injuries sustained from chronic ankle instability often mean time off and the likelihood of surgery.
 Here is an example of professional hockey player Trent Mitton, whose quality of life and career were being threatened by recurrent ankle sprains, discussing the impact of one of our treatment solutions - the Exo-Brace - that we prescribed for him.

 Preventing Ankle Sprains

-We believe that prevention is always better than cure, so when you’ve had one ankle sprain, we’ll work with you to put in all the right steps to help reduce your risk of another sprain.
+We believe that prevention is always better than cure, so when you’ve had one ankle sprain, we’ll work with you to put in all the right steps in place to help reduce your risk of another sprain.
 Proven ways to help reduce the risk of sprains includes:,

 • Exo-Brace - to prevent and treat ankle sprains.
 We are the exclusive supplier of these custom anti-sprain braces in Brisbane.